Palo Pinto Mountains State Park

 Baseline surveys are the first step.
 These surveys determine sensitive areas as well as areas to be developed.
 The surveys also identify scenic and interesting places at the site.

-Guided by the surveys and public input, the design/development phase for the new state park is almost complete and construction has begun.
+Guided by the surveys and public input, the design/development phase is followed by construction, which has begun.

 Though this park will be "light on the land," it is still a large undertaking requiring several phases.